viacoin/viacoin/doc/viacoin-migration.md

 ## Configuration Changes

-Your old `viacoin.conf` will mostly work, but note these differences:
+Review old `viacoin.conf` settings before reusing them with 30.x.
+Notable
+differences:

 - The 30.x binary reads `viacoin.conf` (not `bitcoin.conf`)
 - Some RPC commands have changed — check `viacoin-cli help` for the current list